celiadomine/ticktacktoe/README.md

-building a tic tac toeee 🎀
+building a tic tac toeee with Canvas and JS 🎀